Human Resource Services

 • Pay increases based on periodic performance reviews and seniority may be delayed by the amount of unpaid FMLA leave utilized.

-• Upon return from FMLA leave, most employees must be restored to the same job or one nearly identical to it with equivalent pay, benefits, and other employment terms and conditions.
+• Upon return from FMLA leave, you will be reinstated to the same or equivalent position with equivalent pay, benefits, and other employment terms and conditions.

-• The University will not use an employee’s FMLA leave as a negative factor in any employment action, including promotions, or otherwise discriminate against any individual for exercising their rights to such leave.
+• UNI will not use FMLA leave as a negative factor in any employment action, including promotions, or otherwise discriminate against any individual for exercising their rights to such leave.

 Benefits Continuation

-• If you are on unpaid FMLA leave for a full calendar month, you must make arrangements to pay the employee share of insurance premiums owed.
+• If you are on unpaid FMLA leave for a full calendar month, you must make arrangements to pay the employee share of insurance premiums owed if you choose to maintain those benefits.

 • UNI must send you notice in writing at least 15 days before the date that your coverage will end if you do not make payment.

-• If the premium is still not paid 30 days after the date the premium was due, your coverage will be cancelled.
+• If the premium is still not paid 30 days after the date the premium was due, your coverage will be canceled.

-• If you do not return to work after FMLA leave entitlement is exhausted, the University may exercise its right to recover any premium amounts paid unless you are unable to return because of a serious health condition or some other factor beyond your control.
+• If you do not return to work after FMLA leave entitlement is exhausted, UNI may exercise its right to recover any premium amounts paid unless you are unable to return because of a serious health condition or some other factor beyond your control.

 • Once you return from FMLA leave, all benefits will be reinstated with no change in coverage.